Parental Controls

 We have more recommendations about how to enable specific restrictions later in this guide.

-Lock Child’s iPhone Screen Time Settings with PIN
+Lock child’s iPhone Screen Time settings with a PIN

 To lock Screen Time settings on your child’s device, choose this option from the Screen Time page: